Foreign income is generally only taxed if brought into Thailand

 Banks expect genuine local substance

-Thailand is one of the most important ASEAN economies in South East Asia, with around 71 million inhabitants and the Thai baht (THB) as its currency.
-It is not an EU Member State; however, it is not on the EU tax blacklist and is not considered a high-risk country from an FATF perspective either.
-A Thai limited company is generally subject to corporate income tax of 20%, and dividends to non-residents are, as a rule, subject to 10% withholding tax, although this rate can often be reduced under double tax treaties.
+Thailand is a major ASEAN economy with 71 million people and its own currency (THB).
+It is not an EU member, but is not on the EU tax blacklist nor considered high-risk by the FATF.
+Thai limited companies pay 20% corporate income tax, and dividends to non-residents are generally subject to 10% withholding tax, often reducible under tax treaties.

-Thailand offers modern infrastructure, a developed banking system and access to a strong regional market.
-However, foreign participation in many sectors is restricted by the Foreign Business Act, often to 49%, unless a special permit or BOI promotion applies.
-Nominee structures are being examined increasingly strictly.
+Thailand has modern infrastructure, a developed banking system, and strong regional market access.
+However, the Foreign Business Act limits foreign ownership, typically to 49%, without special permits or BOI promotion.
+Nominee structures face increasingly strict scrutiny.

-VAT registration is generally straightforward once annual turnover exceeds THB 1.8 million (approx. EUR 49,000).
-The VAT rate remains effectively 7% and has been extended until September 2026.
-Thailand can be an attractive and credible base in Asia, but it requires careful legal and tax planning rather than simplified zero-tax assumptions.
+VAT registration is required once turnover exceeds THB 1.8 million (approx. EUR 49,000), with a 7% rate extended until September 2026.
+Thailand can be an attractive and credible Asian base, but requires careful legal and tax planning, not simplified zero-tax assumptions.

 Contact us for an individual review and potential alternative solutions.